stargate/data-api/CONFIGURATION.md

 session through the normal session cache.
 The Data API does not store separate readiness credentials.

-The endpoint executes `SELECT * FROM datastax_sla.check LIMIT 1` at `LOCAL_QUORUM`, using the
-`table-read` driver profile for the remaining read settings.
-An `UP` response therefore confirms that the coordinator can complete a read from a replicated table at local quorum.
-It does not validate every tenant's credentials, write availability, or cross-region availability.

-The deployment must provide a dedicated canary tenant and credentials for this request and must provision a `datastax_sla.check` table that the canary principal can read.
-Its replication factor must be appropriate for the deployment (greater than one in a multi-node local data center) so `LOCAL_QUORUM` requires responses from multiple replicas.
-Astra callers must use the canary database hostname so the tenant and region are resolved from `Host`; Cassandra ignores the tenant portion of `Host`.
-The caller must also send the full User-Agent configured by `stargate.jsonapi.operations.sla-user-agent`.
+The check is based on the driver's session metadata, which the driver populates from `system.local` and `system.peers` when the session connects and keeps current through node state events.
+The pod is ready when the session metadata reports at least one node in the `UP` state.
+No query is issued against the database: acquiring the session is itself part of the check, because a pod that cannot connect to the database fails session creation and reports `DOWN`.
+An `UP` response therefore confirms that this pod holds a usable session with a live connection to the database.
+It does not validate every tenant's credentials, quorum availability, write availability, or cross-region availability.

+Session creation itself carries a second, independent guard: `CqlSessionFactory` rejects any newly built session whose driver metadata is missing the `system` keyspace, so a session that connected but could not read the schema is never cached or handed to a request.
+That guard is always on and applies to all session creation, not only readiness requests.

+The two checks cover different moments, and the interaction matters for probe configuration.
+The factory guard runs once, when a session is created; the readiness check runs on every probe against whatever session is cached.
+Because a failed session creation surfaces as a failed session acquisition, a probe token that authenticates but cannot read the schema tables makes this endpoint report `DOWN` rather than an authorization error.
+Since readiness drives pod rotation, a probe token whose schema-read permission is revoked will take every pod out of service.
+Grant the probe token schema read access and alert on a fleet-wide `DOWN` transition, which indicates a credential problem rather than a database outage.

+The caller must send the full User-Agent configured by `stargate.jsonapi.operations.sla-user-agent`.
 The comparison is case-insensitive.
 Requests with a missing or different User-Agent are rejected before accessing the session cache, and the endpoint fails closed when the SLA User-Agent is not configured.
-This ensures the canary session uses the shorter SLA session TTL instead of being treated like normal client traffic.
-Do not reuse the canary credentials for normal traffic, because using the same cached session with a non-SLA User-Agent can extend its lifetime.
+This ensures the probe session uses the shorter SLA session TTL instead of being treated like normal client traffic.
+Do not reuse the probe credentials for normal traffic, because using the same cached session with a non-SLA User-Agent can extend its lifetime.
+Astra callers must use the probe database hostname so the tenant and region are resolved from `Host`; Cassandra ignores the tenant portion of `Host`.

 The check is fully asynchronous and has a five-second timeout.
-It returns HTTP 200 with `{"status":"UP"}` after a successful read and HTTP 503 with `{"status":"DOWN"}` after a database failure, timeout, or missing SLA User-Agent configuration.
+It returns HTTP 200 with `{"status":"UP"}` when the session metadata reports an `UP` node and HTTP 503 with `{"status":"DOWN"}` after a session failure, timeout, or missing SLA User-Agent configuration.
 It returns the standard Data API error response with HTTP 401 when the `Token` header is missing or authentication fails, and HTTP 403 when the request User-Agent does not match the configured SLA User-Agent.
 Probe integrations must use the HTTP status as the readiness contract rather than parsing the response body's `status` field alone.

 Kubernetes or an SLA checker must call each pod directly for this endpoint to control per-pod readiness.
 An external request sent through a load balancer does not establish which pod is ready.
 Restrict the endpoint to trusted probe traffic with deployment controls such as a NetworkPolicy, mTLS, or an ingress ACL and rate limit.
 The User-Agent check is an operational guard, not an authentication boundary.
-Kubernetes `httpGet` headers cannot reference a Secret, so delivery of the canary token is intentionally outside the Data API configuration.
+Kubernetes `httpGet` headers cannot reference a Secret, so delivery of the probe token is intentionally outside the Data API configuration.
 Prefer an external checker or a Secret-mounted file read by an `exec` probe; do not put the token literally in the probe command or shell trace.
 The unauthenticated Quarkus health endpoints under the non-application path do not include this database check.